 Everyday cognition, medical cognition, psychology and law, memory for movement, education

-Day, RS, Hubal, RH, and Byerly, WB.
-"Alternative representations of side effects."
-Applied Cognitive Psychology (2010).
-(Academic Article)
+Day, R. S., et al. “Alternative representations of side effects.”
+Applied Cognitive Psychology, 2010.

-Comprehension of OTC Medications in Older Adults awarded by Consumer Healthcare Products Association (Principal Investigator).
+Promoting Safe and Effective Use of OTC Medications in Older Adults: Perception, Comprehension, Memory, and Decision Making awarded by Consumer Healthcare Products Association (Principal Investigator).
 2014

 Usability Testing of Model Medical Device Patient Labeling awarded by Food and Drug Administration (Principal Investigator).
 1999 to 2001